rachitch11/rachitch11/README.md

 How to architectect better data systems

-📫 Here's how you can reach me: https://x.com/Rachitc11, rachit.jb77@gmail.com
+📫 Here's how you can reach me:- [Twitter/X](https://x.com/Rachitc11)
+- 📧 rachit.jb77@gmail.com